Stop Suffering from Knee Pain Today

 What Are the Common Causes of Knee Pain?

 Your knee is one of the hardest working joints in your body, in use when you are walking, running and even sitting.
 Most knee pain stems from injury, repetitive stress or motion, and wear and tear as you age.
-The common types of injury that cause knee pain include:
+The common types of conditions that cause knee pain include:

 Traumatic Injury